Frequently Asked Questions about Day Camp

 - If it is after 5:30 a late charge of $1 per minute per child will be assessed.

-- Early Birds and Sundowners provides the camper with supervised activities prior to and following the end of the program day.
+- Early Birds and Sundowners programs are available for a fee and provides the camper with supervised activities prior to and following the end of the program day.

 - You can register for these programs during on-site check in.